How to use snowshoes properly

 Adopt the 3-layer technique!

 This technique allows you to modulate your heat intake according to the level of effort required: remove a garment when it's hot, and put it back on when it's colder, or during breaks.
-If you're too hot, you'll sweat more, which will cool you down during breaks or downhill sections of a hike.
+If you're too hot, you'll sweat more, which will cool you down when you take a break or go downhill.

 Dressing with the 3-layer technique?